cotes2020/jekyll-theme-chirpy/_posts/02Security/conference/CNSCon/note copy.md

 - **Security integrated throughout the development and distribution phases** allows for the real-time and continuous validation of workload attributes e.g.

-- <font color=red> signed artifacts </font> are verified, <font color=red> container image and runtime security policies </font> are ensured, host suitability and trustworthiness can be validated via binary authorization policy in staging and production environments.
+- <font color=OrangeRed> signed artifacts </font> are verified, <font color=OrangeRed> container image and runtime security policies </font> are ensured, host suitability and trustworthiness can be validated via binary authorization policy in staging and production environments.

 - Deploy time checks provide the last chance to validate, correct, enforce these checks before the workload starts running to serve its intended business needs.